thebkv/bkv/Matthew_02.md

 23. He came and lived in a city called **Branch**, so that what was spoken by the prophets might be fulfilled: “He shall be called a Nazarene.”

 ---

+## References (for this chapter)
+- Micah 5:2 — Bethlehem prophecy (“House of Bread,” ruler to come)
+- Hosea 11:1 — “Out of Egypt I called my son”
+- Jeremiah 31:15 — Rachel weeping in Ramah
+---
 BKV-Project-GUID: 567a129b-db83-4ca4-af95-493b4d8ed523
 BKV-Chapter-GUID: 0d05773c-9e41-4970-bc42-5f45f6f38d38